 Kekaimalu, the only known living hybrid of a false killer whale and Atlantic bottlenose dolphin, or "wholphin," is alive and well at Sea Life Park on the island of Oahu.
 She and her daughter, Kawili Kai, who was sired by a male bottlenose dolphin, can be seen at the Park.

 What is a Wholphin?

 The name "wholphin" was invented in 1985 when a 6-foot dolphin and a 14-foot false killer whale mated and produced an offspring.
-Prior to that mating, it was not thought possible to mate the two species.
+Before that mating, it was not thought possible to mate the two species.
 Her mother, Punahele, was an Atlantic bottlenose dolphin, while her father, I'anui, was a false killer whale.

-False killer whales are actually members of the dolphin family and unrelated to killer whales.
+False killer whales are members of the dolphin family and unrelated to killer whales.
 Males can reach 22 feet in length and weigh as much as two tons, while females are smaller, reaching 16 feet in length.

 In the wild, false killer whales often associate with other species of dolphins, particularly bottlenose dolphins.
 They are found most often in warm temperate and tropical waters around the world

 Kekaimalu and Her Calf

 Kawili Kai is 3/4 dolphin and 1/4 false killer whale.
-The park's training and veterinary staff spent long hours over the baby wholphin's first four months collecting data and ensuring that mom and calf were receiving the best possible care before publicly announcing its birth and development.
+The park's training and veterinary staff spent long hours over the baby wholphin's first four months collecting data.
+This ensured that mom and calf were receiving the best possible care before publicly announcing its birth and development.

 Very energetic and animated, the baby wholphin interacted well with her mother and trainers and nursed.
 Early in-water interaction with the calf was part of Sea Life Park's training program, to ensure a high level of trust between calf, mother and trainers, as well as early conditioning for voluntary medical behaviors.

 Characteristics of a Wholphin

 The baby wholphin displayed notable characteristics inherited from her hybrid lineage.
 The coloration is a perfect blend between the light gray of the bottlenose dolphin and black of the false killer whale.

-For the first months, the calf relied fully on her mother's milk.
+For the first months, the calf relied entirely on her mother's milk.
 She nursed intermittently throughout the day and night, with all nursing taking place underwater.